Thieves (1996 film): Plot

-The heist at the railway marshaling yard goes disastrously wrong when Ivan is shot dead.
+The heist at the railway marshaling yard goes disastrously wrong when Ivan is shot dead, along with a security guard.
 Juliette, who had been coerced into participating, against Jimmy's wishes, is distraught by Ivan's death.
 Emotional imbalance and self-destructive, Juliette tries to commit suicide twice, first while staying with her brother and later while visiting Marie, after Ivan's death.
 Marie has her interned in a psychiatric hospital to recuperate.
 Alex asks Marie for the address of Juliette's clinic, but she has disappeared.
 In search of Juliette, Marie visits her housing estate apartment.
 After Ivan's cremation, Alex makes an effort to connect with his nephew without much success.
-On a local fair, Justin threatens Alex with a gun.
+At a local fair, Justin threatens Alex with an air-rifle.
 Justin learns the truth about his father's death from his grandfather Victor.

 Marie visits Alex, who tells her Juliette was involved in the heist and that he is trying to find her.
 Alex and Marie develop an uneasy friendship as they bid, from a distance, to protect Juliette.
 Later Alex visits Marie and finds she has become a recluse, writing a book about Juliette.
 He tells her Juliette is safe because the police are looking for a boy.
 Later Alex hears that Marie has committed suicide as he receives her manuscript and the tapes of Juliette's voice in the post.
-Alex goes to see Juliette in Marseilles, but leaves her alone when he sees she is well from a distance.
+Alex goes to see Juliette in Marseille, but leaves her alone when he sees she is well from a distance.
 She has built a new life for herself and works in a bookshop.
 Justin has taken after his father and grandfather and does not like his uncle.
 By contrast, Justin gets along very well with Jimmy.
 Jimmy decides to marry Ivan's widow, Mireille.